boris-gans/AzuluCRM/README.md

 For uploading images through the frontend, you can use Cloudinary's upload widget or direct upload functionality.
 The backend will only store the URL of the image.

+## Deploying to Render with Persistent Disk

+This project can be deployed to Render with a persistent disk to preserve data across deployments.

+### Setup

+1. Create a new Web Service on Render
+2. Connect your GitHub repository
+3. Configure the service with these settings:
+   - **Name**: azulucrm (or your preferred name)
+   - **Runtime**: Python
+   - **Build Command**: `pip install -r requirements.txt`
+   - **Start Command**: `uvicorn run:app --host 0.0.0.0 --port $PORT`

+4. Add the following environment variables:
+   - `ADMIN_PASSWORD`: Your admin password
+   - `CLOUDINARY_CLOUD_NAME`: Your Cloudinary cloud name
+   - `CLOUDINARY_API_KEY`: Your Cloudinary API key
+   - `CLOUDINARY_API_SECRET`: Your Cloudinary API secret
+   - `RENDER_DISK_PATH`: `/var/data`

+5. Add a persistent disk:
+   - **Mount Path**: `/var/data`
+   - **Size**: 1 GB (or adjust as needed)

+### Using the render.yaml file

+Alternatively, you can use the included `render.yaml` file for deployment using Render Blueprints:

+1. Push the `render.yaml` file to your GitHub repository
+2. Go to the Render Dashboard → Blueprints → New Blueprint Instance
+3. Connect your GitHub repository
+4. Configure the environment variables that are marked with `sync: false` in the Blueprint

+### Data Migration

+To migrate your existing SQLite database to Render:

+1. Deploy the service first
+2. Use the Render shell to access your service
+3. Create the data directory: `mkdir -p /var/data`
+4. Upload your existing database to the persistent disk using SFTP or the Render shell

 ## License

 MIT